davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 }
 ```

-> In our case, because the name of the package and the command are the same, we _could_ also simplify using the `implicit` syntax above, but I generally prefer to use the `explicit` syntax just to make it clear to future readers.
+> In our case, because the name of the package and the command are the same, we _could_ simplify using the `implicit` syntax, but I generally prefer to use the `explicit` syntax just to make it clear to future readers.

 The `bin` key in `my_tool/package.json` is a mapping of the command name (`my_tool`) to the local file name (`dist/index.js`) that will be executed.